oracle/weblogic-kubernetes-operator/documentation/3.3/content/samples/azure-kubernetes-service/domain-on-pv.md

 The script will print the Administration Server address after a successful deployment.
 The default user name for the Administration Console is `weblogic` and the default password is `welcome1`.
 Please change this for production deployments.
 To interact with the cluster using `kubectl`, use `az aks get-credentials` as shown in the script output.

-{{% notice info %}} You now have created an AKS cluster with Azure Fils NFS share to contain the WLS domain configuration files.
+{{% notice info %}} You now have created an AKS cluster with Azure Files NFS share to contain the WLS domain configuration files.
 Using those artifacts, you have used the operator to create a WLS domain.
 {{% /notice %}}

 #### Deploy sample application